agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 unfavorable real-world behavior.
 This document aims to be reasonably self-contained and readable to a broad technical audience.
 It is laid out as follows.

+Our vision of future emergency networks integrates software-defined, delay/disruption-tolerant, and mobile ad-hoc networking concepts to provide communications that are robust to their harsh operating environment.
+This is the subject of Chapter whatever.

+One foundational application run over our hypothetical network, and the subject of Chapter whatever, is a data-replication service that is attuned for the particulars of a chaotic network, built on Yu and Vahdat's theory of *conits*.
+Unlike some shared memory frameworks, this *continuous consistency* framework provides neither idealized consistency (linearizability) nor guaranteed high-availability, but rather a dynamically-tuned "amount" of both, allowing the system to weigh the differing importance of various kinds of updates and adjust its behavior in response to real network conditions.
+This idea rests on the observation that many high-level applications can tolerate some inconsistency among replicas, particularly if one can enforce a hard limit on how far apart replicas may diverge during periods of network unavailability.

+Finally.
+Information may come from sensors in the environment, personal area networks (PANs) associated with individual first responders (e.g. a Bluetooth-enabled heartrate monitor).
+One must avoid "swimming in data and drowning in noise."
+Data integration is the subject of Chapter whatever.

+### Layout of this document (previous version)

 Section \ref{sec:background} provides a high-level introduction to distributed systems and memory consistency models.
 We define two